 Continue.
-This option aims to mimic the consequences of persisting on a career path that rewards high performance and involves frequent exposure to ego-relevant feedback.
-Subjects first received additional feedback by learning if they really passed or failed the first IQ test.
+This option aims to mimic the consequences of persisting on a stratified career trajectory.
+If subjects continued, they first received additional feedback by learning if they really passed or failed the first IQ test.
 Then they were asked to take a second IQ test that resembled the first IQ test in terms of style and difficulty.
-The information of having passed or failed was further displayed next to each question of the second IQ test in order to create frequent feedback exposure.
+(The information of having passed or failed was further displayed next to each question of the second IQ test in order to create frequent feedback exposure.)
 If Part 3 was drawn for payment, subjects who continued earned a bonus of \$20 if they passed, and \$0 if they failed the second IQ test.
 Consequently, continuing was only financially rewarding for subjects who could pass the second test.